Bassano del Grappa: From the fall of Venice to modern times

 During the French Revolutionary Wars the city was the site of the Battle of Bassano.
 Napoleon Bonaparte remained in Bassano del Grappa for many months.
 In 1815 it was included in the Kingdom of Lombardy–Venetia, and became part of the unified Kingdom of Italy in 1866.

 Until 1928 the name of the town was Bassano Veneto.
-After the terrible battles on Mount Grappa in World War I, where thousands of soldiers died, a decision was made to change the name of the town.
-In 1928, the name was changed to Bassano del Grappa, meaning Bassano of Mount Grappa, as a memorial to the soldiers killed.
+After battles to gain control over the Mount Grappa massif during World War I, with significant Italian losses, a decision was made by the Mussolini-led government to change the name of the town (being in the foothills of said massif) to memorialise the loss of life.
+Thus, in 1928, the name was changed to Bassano del Grappa.

-Ernest Hemingway during his days as an ambulance driver in the war spent many days in Bassano and eventually settled there part of his novel A Farewell to Arms.
-Also other American writers spent some days in Bassano during World War I such as Scott Fitzgerald and Dos Passos.
+Ernest Hemingway, during his days as wartime ambulance driver, spent many days in Bassano, the environs of which are described in A Farewell to Arms' descriptions of the Italian frontline on the Venetian Plain.
+Other American writers spent some time in Bassano during World War I, such as F.Scott Fitzgerald and Dos Passos.

 The Ponte Vecchio or Ponte degli Alpini.

 During World War I Bassano was in the front area, and all industrial activities were halted.

 In the last days of World War II, Bassano del Grappa was bombed by USAF B-24s and B-17s.

 The symbol of the town is the covered Ponte Vecchio, which was designed by the architect Andrea Palladio in 1569.
 The wooden pontoon bridge was destroyed many times, the last time during World War II.
 The Alpine soldiers, Alpini, have always revered the wooden bridge and Bassano del Grappa.
 After the destruction of the bridge, they took up a private collection and had the bridge completely rebuilt.
 Soldiers often flock to the bridge to remember and sing songs from their days as alpine soldiers.
 The grappa shop of Nardini Distillery is located on the bridge, known as Ponte degli Alpini.

 Bassano del Grappa is also the long residence town of Renzo Rosso, the founder and President of Diesel.
 Since Diesel began to expand in the mid-1980s, the company has become an important source of business for the city and its surrounding region.
 As thanks for the support that Rosso has received locally, he has invested personally in the city's professional soccer team, Bassano Virtus 55 S.T.